KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/README.md

 ![codingcocktailsbadge-200.png](assets/images/image08.png)
 ### Overview {#overview}

-Basics of how to structure your websites and applications for more efficient and sustainable management
+Basics of how to structure your websites and applications for more efficient workflows and sustainable maintenance.

 ### Project